Lead in International Business

 - Build collaborative relationships across diverse teams

-- Explain the impacts of global and societal contexts on business decisions
+- Offer global and societal contexts for business decisions

 - Recommend strategic international business solutions

 An international business online degree provides a strong foundation of business skills from a global perspective.
 You can use your degree to help businesses face emerging challenges in international markets.

 As technology advances, the business world continues to change.
 More business than ever is conducted online.
 This has opened up new global opportunities for products and services.